Deltares/hydromt/docs/guides/core_dev/contributing.rst

 To implement HydroMT for a specific model kernel/software, a child class named `<Name>Model` (e.g. SfincsModel for Sfincs) should be created with model-specific data readers, writers and setup methods as is appropriate.

-- :ref:`Model data components <model_interface>` are data attributes which together define a model instance and are identical for all models.
+- :ref:`Model data components </guides/advanced_user/model_components.rst>` are data attributes which together define a model instance and are identical for all models.
 Each component represents a specific model component and is parsed to a specific Python data object that should adhere to certain specifications.
 For instance, the ``grid`` component represent all static regular grids of a model in a :py:class:`xarray.Dataset` object.